 International or regional cooperation in the exchange of trademark information, e.g., in the form of official gazettes

-In the interest of exchange, we provide the Official Gazette of Designs and Trademarks on CD-ROM for 23 countries and two international organizations, including the AU, CA, DE, ES, FR, GR, IR, IT, JP, PH, RU, SE, SG, TR, US and the EP.
-We receive official gazettes in paper form or on CD-ROM from the US, BE and JP.
-We also receive trademark gazettes on CD-ROM from a few countries such as the LU, US and the BE.
+In the interest of exchange, we provide the Official Gazette of Trademarks on CD-ROM to 23 countries and two international organizations, including the AU, CA, DE, ES, FR, GR, IR, IT, JP, PH, RU, SE, SG, TR, US and the EP.
+We receive official gazettes in paper form from 21 countries, four international organizations, and one company, including CD-ROM gazettes from DE, JP, LU, RO, RU, US, and WIPO.

 Cooperation with WIPO on the Madrid Protocol